 When your company is hiring, you want to find candidates of the highest quality.
 In addition to skills and expertise, this means hiring someone dependable and honest.
 Unfortunately, it’s all too common for employers to find false information on a candidate’s application and résumé.
 What do you do if your top candidate isn’t entirely honest with you?
 Companies must take care to navigate these tricky situations with tact and fairness.
 Learn how to deal with a job candidate lying on their résumé about their education with this guide.

 Why Candidates Lie

 Confronting a candidate about false information can be a delicate situation.
-It helps to know exactly why lying is such a common occurrence.
+It helps to know exactly why lying about education is such a common occurrence.
 In today’s extremely competitive job market, many applicants can feel like they need to embellish facts on their résumés.
 In fact, many falsehoods are exaggerations rather than outright lies.
 Candidates may tweak their GPA, claim to have a high school diploma rather than a GED, or overstate the honors they list on their résumé.
 That said, some may tell straight lies.
 You might find a candidate who lies about the school they attended or claims to have a degree they never finished.

 Catch False Information With a Reliable Background Check

 The sooner you catch these falsehoods, the easier it is to confront your candidate and make the right decision for your company.
 The goal is to catch any lies—along with any other red flags—before you hire them.
-The best way to achieve this goal is to conduct a thorough and reliable background check during the hiring process.
+The best way to achieve this goal is to conduct a thorough and reliable résumé background check during the hiring process.
 A professional background service, such as PSI Background Screening, can verify your candidate’s qualifications in a timely and trustworthy manner, allowing you to make your final hiring decision with confidence.